cityinteractionlab/participatory_approaches/README.md

 - citizen science projects and local urbanism perspectives https://liubauer.medium.com/notes-on-local-and-global-actions-in-our-cities-citizen-science-community-e0709d490fe6

-## Scheme of the projects
+## Scheme of the participatory projects

-From a broader perspective participatory and citizen science projects can be described using the following diagram
+From a broader perspective participatory and citizen science projects can be described using the following diagram.
+We propose a circular scheme for participatory projects which allows for keeping knowledge production active and in the curated cycle.

 ![plot](https://github.com/cityinteractionlab/participatory_approaches/blob/main/figures/co-production%20workshops.PNG)